 The MD-11 aircraft is reaching a milestone: its first retirements.
 The aircraft due to be retired were operated by World Airways, which is being restructured under parent Global Aviation Holdings’s Chapter 11 filing.
 Aviation Week fleet data show that seven of Worlds’ MD-11s, two of which were passenger aircraft, are parked.
 McDonnell Douglas built the original aircraft starting in 1988 as a DC-10 replacement, and after it merged with Boeing in 1997 the Seattle airframer continued ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "First Batch Of MD-11s Destined For Retirement 24 Years After First Aircraft Leaves Factory".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "First Batch Of MD-11s Destined For Retirement 24 Years After First Aircraft Leaves Factory".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.